wilkerlucio/wilkerlucio.github.com/_posts/2015-09-04-the-marking-of-musicoacher.md

-are events fired by state/props (props for native components, state for my custom), this is used for the components that are usually closer to the leaf nodes on the component tree, these are the pieces that do the real work and know nothing about the app in general, they just receive props and fire events back, one component that I can use for example here is the `chord-builder`, which is the componet you use to create chords, here is an extracted code from it's usage:
+are events fired by state/props (props for native components, state for my custom), this is used for the components that are usually closer to the leaf nodes on the component tree, these are the pieces that do the real work and know nothing about the app in general, they just receive props and fire events back, one component that we can use for example here is the `chord-builder`, which is the componet you use to create chords, here is an extracted code from it's usage: